310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% bubble Kanata %}
 Fish\~ You should eat fish, Nazuna\~♪

-The reason why you do not grow taller, and why governments become corrupt, and why flowers do not live for long—it is all due to not eating fish.
+The reason why you do not grow taller, and why governments become corrupt, and why flowers do not live for long — it is all due to not eating fish.
 {% endbubble %}

 {% bubble Nazuna %}